stone-alex/EliteIntel/README.md

 ## Windows 🪟
 1. Download the [👉**installer**👈](https://github.com/stone-alex/EliteIntel/releases).
 2. Run the installer and follow the on-screen prompts.

 ---

 ## Linux 🐧
-### Installation (no sudo required)
-Do not use zip file from the artifacts.
+- Do not use zip file from the artifacts.
 That is for updates.
+- NO sudo required!

 1. Download the installer script:
 ```shell